-Uses the hazardous materials regulations to determine the product's:
+- Uses the hazardous materials regulations to determine the product's:

-Identification number
+- Identification number.

-Proper shipping name.
+- Proper shipping name.

-Hazard class.
+- Hazard class.

-Packing group.
+- Packing group.

-Correct packaging.
+- Correct packaging.

-Correct label and markings.
+- Correct label and markings.

-Correct placards.
+- Correct placards.

-Must package, mark, and label the materials; prepare shipping papers; provide emergency response information; and supply placards.
+- Must package, mark, and label the hazardous materials being shipped

+- prepare shipping papers

+- provide emergency response information

+- > supply placards for the shipment.

-Certify on the shipping paper that the shipment has been prepared according to the rules (unless you are pulling cargo tanks supplied by you or your employer).
+- Certify on the shipping paper that the shipment has been prepared according to the rules (unless you are pulling cargo tanks supplied by you or your employer).

-9.2.2 - The Carrier
+9.2.2 The Carrier

-Takes the shipment from the shipper to its destination.

-Prior to transportation, checks that the shipper correctly described, marked, labeled, and otherwise prepared the shipment for transportation.
+- Takes the shipment from the shipper to its destination. - Prior to transportation, checks that the shipper correctly described, marked, labeled, and otherwise prepared the shipment for transportation.

-Refuses improper shipments.

-Reports accidents and incidents involving hazardous materials to the proper government agency.
+- Refuses improper shipments. - Reports accidents and incidents involving hazardous materials to the proper government agency.

-9.2.3 - The Driver
+9.2.3 The Driver

-Makes sure the shipper has identified, marked, and labeled the hazardous materials properly.

-Refuses leaking packages and shipments.
+- Makes sure the shipper has identified, marked, and labeled the hazardous materials properly. - Refuses leaking packages and shipments.

-Placards vehicle when loading, if required.

-Safely transports the shipment without delay.

-Follows all special rules about transporting hazardous materials.

-Keeps hazardous materials shipping papers and emergency response information in the proper place.
+- > Placards vehicle when loading, if required. - > Safely transports the shipment without delay. - > Follows all special rules about transporting hazardous materials. - Keeps hazardous materials shipping papers and emergency response information in the proper place

-9.3 - Communication Rules
+9.3 Communication Rules

-9.3.1 - Definitions
+9.3.1 Definitions

 Some words and phrases have special meanings when talking about hazardous materials.
 Some of these may differ from meanings you are used to.
-The words and phrases in this section may be on your test.
-The meanings of other important words are in the glossary at the end of Section 9.
+The words and phrases in this chapter may be on your test.
+The meanings of other important words are in the glossary at the end of this chapter.

 A material's hazard class reflects the risks associated with it.
 There are nine different hazard classes.
-The types of materials included in these nine classes are in Table 9.1.
+The types of materials included in these nine classes are in Figure 9.1.